Want to know some SEO tips to boost traffic?

 When it comes to your website ranking, backlinks are one of the most influential factors.

-And if you didn’t already know, a better website ranking means people will be more likely to find your website, which should result in more traffic.
+A better website ranking means people will be more likely to find your website, which should result in more traffic.

 A Moz study analyzed Google’s top 50 results for nearly 15,000 keywords.
 The results showed that over 99 per cent of these sites had at least one backlink.

-However, keep in mind that there is a right way to obtain backlinks and the wrong way.
+Keep in mind that there is a right way to obtain backlinks and the wrong way.

 More citations in more places mean more chances for people to find your business, which should help to boost your traffic.

 The number of citations you have, their accuracy, and the domain authority of the site they’re listed on are all factors that influence website ranking.